|a) a) Frequent verbs with weak or irregular inflection

 ʾxl ܐܟ݂ܠ (< ʾkl ܐܟܠ) I: oxal – xile ܐܳܟ݂ܰܠ – ܟ݂ܝܠܶܗ „to eat“

-The passive is formed by means of a -t- infix like the inflexion of the regular verbs: Ip mёtxal – txil ܡܷܬܟ݂ܰܠ – ܬܟ݂ܝܠ „to be eaten“.
+The passive is formed by the means of a -t- as a prefix (in preterite) and an infix (in the present base), otherwise the inflection corresponds to that of regular verbs: Ip mёtxal – txil ܡܷܬܟ݂ܰܠ – ܬܟ݂ܝܠ „to be eaten“.
 The base in stem III is mawkal – mawkele ܡܰܘܟܰܠ – ܡܰܘܟܶܠܶܗ „to feed“ and IIIp mitawkal – mtawkal ܡܝܬܰܘܟܰܠ – ܡܬܰܘܟܰܠ „to be fed“.

 ʾṯy ܐܬ݂ܝ (< ʾty ܐܬܝ) I: oṯe - aṯi ܐܳܬ݂ܶܐ – ܐܰܬ݂ܝ „to come“